Pinterest Pixel

 What is the log function in Excel?

-How do you calculate logarithmic growth in Excel?
+How to calculate logarithmic growth in Excel?

 What Are Some Common Issues Faced While Using the GROWTH Function?